-My car is worth 10 grand, it’s not been professionally inspected or valued, has no service history, and I live in another state, but would you pay 15 grand for it?
+My turntable is worth 10 grand with a proper service history and is in perfect running condition.
+It’s not been professionally inspected or valued, has no service history, and I live in another state, but would you pay 15 grand for it?

-Every piece of equipment I acquire needs to meet the high standards we set for the pre-owned equipment we sell.
-Every piece must be scrutinised, prepped for sale and carries some risk, no matter how carefully it is chosen.
-Service, repair, QA, prep and listing equipment usually takes several hours per piece.
-Margins for profit and warranty must be factored in.
+It’s hard to believe any right-minded individual would ask this, but then not everyone is right-minded.
+Every piece of equipment I acquire needs to meet our high standards for the pre-owned equipment we sell.
+Every piece must be scrutinised, cleaned, repaired, serviced, and every piece carries some risk, no matter how carefully it is chosen.

 Discover more from LiQUiD AUDiO